 By the end of this project, the following questions must be considered:

 More usability testing: How do clients and advisors respond to the new layout?

 Why does the organization need to have the credit report authorization upfront?

 Where are other possibilities to pull the credit report instead of a third of the way into the Pathways intake process?

 Could pulling the credit report take place after setting goals, or immediately before?

 How do the financial counselors’ clients feel about the current intake process?

 It is also important to know if the computer screens are visible to the clients as the counselors fill in the intake information.

-If the clients are following along, it will be important to tend to the clients’ experiences during this process.
+If the clients are following along, it is important to tend to the clients’ experiences during this process.
 What are their frustrations, motivations, and where are opportunities for growth?
-Talking about finances is difficult for anyone and even more for people with financial vulnerability.
+Talking about finances is difficult for many and even more for people with financial vulnerabilities.
 Cleaning up the intake process for the clients especially will make a less daunting experience for the organization’s clients.
-Not only will doing so make solving their financial problems easier, but it will allow them to provide their services to more people in need.
+Not only will doing so make solving their financial problems easier, but it will allow them to provide their services to even more people in need.

 To continue this project, I need to observe an intake process between a financial advisor and their client.
 I also must conduct user research on the advisors’ clients and get a better sense of their backgrounds (a day in the life, their needs, wants, frustrations) and feelings about the intake process.